frankhale/toby/README.md

 ### Things still not implemented since rewrite

 - Caching YouTube search results for a bit to avoid querying YouTube over and over for the same thing
-- Usage from within the app
+- Usage info from within the app
+- Hiding of (annoying) annotations on YouTube videos

 ### Updating the data file